awwright/node-rdf/README.md

 #### Graph#filter(function callback)

 Same behavior as `Array#filter`: Evaluates `callback` over each Triple in the Graph, and returns a Graph with the triples that evaluated truthy.

+#### Graph#forEach(function callback)

+Same behavior as `Array#forEach`: Evaluates `callback` over each Triple in the Graph.

+#### Graph#isomorphic(graph)

+Determines if the provided graph is isomorphic with the current one: Determines if all the Literal and NamedNode instances equal, and is there a one-to-one mapping of bnodes between the two graphs.
+If so, it returns the mapping, the toString blanknode as the key, the graph argument's BlankNode instance as value.
+If there's no match, it returns null.

+#### Graph#merge(graph)

+Returns a new Graph that's the concatenation of the current graph plus the new one.

 ### TurtleParser